Skip to main content

 Key takeaway

-Function pointers stored in writable global memory become attacker-controlled when any adjacent buffer can be indexed without bounds checking.
-Corrupting a function pointer redirects control flow to arbitrary code without touching the stack, bypassing stack canaries entirely.
-This pattern appears in real-world exploits against event dispatch tables, vtables, and jump tables whenever an unbounded signed index or an overflow reaches them.
-The defense is a combination of bounds checking on every index and placing sensitive pointers in read-only memory.
+A function pointer in writable global memory becomes attacker-controlled the moment an adjacent buffer can be indexed without bounds checking.
+Corrupting one redirects control flow without touching the stack at all, which sidesteps stack canaries entirely.
+The pattern turns up in real exploits against event dispatch tables, vtables, and jump tables wherever an unbounded signed index or an overflow reaches them.
+The defense is bounds checking every index and keeping sensitive pointers in read-only memory.

 Related reading